Bossier City pollen forecast - today, tomorrow and the week ahead

 Is pollen expected to decrease in Bossier City this week?

-According to the five-day outlook, cypress and grass pollen levels will increase later in the week.
+According to the five-day outlook, grass pollen levels are expected to gradually decrease, while ambrosia pollen will increase, suggesting mixed conditions later in the week.

 Which pollen types are currently active in Bossier City?